rotanov/fefu-mmorpg-protocol/README.md

 TBD — http://en.wiktionary.org/wiki/TBD

-Key in context of json message stands for name in name/value pair which is the same as key/value pair or attribute/value pair.
+Key in context of JSON message stands for name in name/value pair which is the same as key/value pair or attribute/value pair.
 JSON RFC uses `name` in such context.